maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 To optimize the hyper-parameters, we tend to use a **validation set** (if available) to limit the overfitting on the train set.

 Let's illustrate a simple HPO over a simple decision tree.
-What are the hyperparameter we can impact ?
+What are the hyperparameters we can impact?
 You might think of :
 - `criterion`
 - `max_depth`
 - `min_samples_split`
 - ...

-How many models should we fit in order to test all possible combinations of hyperparameters ?
+How many models should we fit in order to test all possible combinations of hyperparameters?
 Well, we can represent the problem graphically :

 ![image](https://maelfabien.github.io/assets/images/expl4_0.png)